 YOUTH ARTS PROGRAM:

 The Youth Arts Program (YAP) is a community-based program providing arts education for youth during out-of-school hours.
-Weekend YAP offers young people ages 10 to 14 free arts and social activities on Friday afternoons and Saturday evenings throughout the school year.
+YAP offers young people ages 9 to 14 free arts and social activities on Monday and Friday afternoons throughout the school year.
 YAP in the Summer is a weekly workshop series offered in Cape May and Lower Township from June to mid-August.

 The Center’s Community History Program (CHP) documents the history of Cape Island’s long-established African-American community.
 CHP has also created the John and Janet Nash African American History Archive and has produced twenty exhibits on different aspects of the African American experience in Cape May.